 Best Avalanche Probes

 The Black Diamond Quickdraw Probe is awesome.
 Literally the first time I threw it and pulled tight everything lined up, making the Black Diamond Quickdraw Carbon 240 the fastest probe deployment I’ve ever seen.
 The shaft is wide enough to get a good grip even with wet gloves but the oversized tip means the opening will be bigger than the shaft, allowing it to cut through with minimal friction, increase sensitivity, and all-around just be awesome.
 That, plus the alloy-plastic cord and the general stiffness of the construction put this in the running for the most rugged probe.
 All told, I love this little guy.

 Deployment ferrule: 1

 Weight: 2 (10 ounces)

-Best of all, it is quickly assembled so you can cut down on time wasted and start your rescue efforts right away.
+Best of all, the BCA Carbon Stealth 260 quickly assembled so you can cut down on time wasted and start your rescue efforts right away.
 This probe is really easy to use.

-At 9.5 ounces, it’s half an ounce lighter than the other two options.
+At 9.5 ounces, the Life Link Carbon Speed 280 Probe is a half an ounce lighter than the other two options.
 At 280 cm, it’s 40 cm longer than either of the other two options, more than likely because they replaced heavier-duty cords in the other two with standard rope instead of metal (though that gives it a higher chance of failure, especially if used a lot and in grabby snow).
 These two factors are why I ranked above the MSR probe.
 That said, of the three I tried, the deployment ferrule on this is the slowest and took the most practice.
 Still, the lighter weight despite a longer length gives this probe the slight second-place advantage.

 Deployment ferrule: 3